khoa-klaytn/vrfcoordinator-subgraph/README.md

 pnpm run deploy
 ```

-> Note: The Graph Node must be running on Baobab testnet.
+> Note: The Graph Node must be running on Cypress mainnet.

 6. Query the subgraph